 The Oracle GoldenGate Veridata Agent executes the following database-related requests on behalf of the Oracle GoldenGate Veridata Server:

-Fetch and return blocks of rows to compare
+Fetch and update rows to repair out-of-sync data

 Return column-level detail for out-of-sync rows

 The Manager process is part of the C-code based agent that is required for the NonStop platform.
 It controls the Oracle GoldenGate Veridata Agent process.

 The Manager is not used in a Java agent, which is used for the other databases that are supported by Oracle GoldenGate Veridata.